Sahiyo’s Mariya Explains To Us How A Law Banning Female Genital Cutting Would Not Be Enough To Stop It

 - IWB Post

-Female Genital Cutting (FGC) is the name of this practice, where a part of the girl’s clitoris is cut in lieu of “controlling her sexual desires.”
+Female Genital Cutting (FGC) is a religious practice, where a part of the girl’s clitoris is cut in lieu of “controlling her sexual desires.”
 Dawoodi Bohras, the community spread around the world, have been practicing FGC for years in secrecy.
 The secrecy is so well maintained that until a few years even the men in the community didn’t know this practice existed.

 The community is actually very prosperous and somewhat progressive.
-It’s a Muslim community that doesn’t force veils on women and educates them as much as men.
+They do not force veils on women and educate them as much as men.
 But this evil practice has prevailed.

-But the Bohra community is so tightly knit that the trials can only punish the perpetrators, not stop the practice.
+While the petition is pending before Supreme Court, it is crucial to take a broader look at the problem.
+The Bohra community is so tightly knit that the trials can only punish the perpetrators, not stop the practice.
 Parents who choose not to get their daughters mutilated face the social boycott by the community.
 They are disallowed from being buried in the Bohra cemeteries; their entry is forbidden from Bohra Mosques.
 It becomes a sort of mandatory practice.
 Although, as far as we know, no one actually has been excommunicated for not having khatna done.
 However, the fear of being excommunicated is very real and that is what keeps people from actually not speaking publicly on this issue.
 A movement to stop the practice in the community must come from inside.

 The voice to stop this practice comes from Mariya Taher, Sahiyo (meaning Saheli or Female Friend in Gujarati).
 We have previously written about this wonderfully empowered woman.
 This time, we wanted to understand from her that now, that India has awareness about the existence of FGC, what should be done.
 In an email, she tells us how more than just the law is required to curb this practice.